-At Yummy Tummy Nutrition we offer evidence-based family nutrition advice for pregnancy, weaning, feeding toddlers, fussy eating and more through private 1-2-1 consultations (online and in person) and group workshops.
-So, if you would like to book a session or find out more about the services we offer, please get in touch.
+At Yummy Tummy Nutrition we offer family nutrition advice for pregnancy, weaning, feeding toddlers, fussy eating and more.
+Choose from a private 1-2-1 consultations (online and in-person) or a group workshops.
+If you would like to book a session or find out more about the services we offer, please get in touch.

 Healthy Eating Advice for Adults & Children

 “Thank you so much for today, already your talk has helped us.
 You’re my new hero!”

 “Thank you so much for your help and advice, it has given me the confidence I need to start the weaning process!”

 MUM OF SOPHIE (5 MONTHS)

 “Thanks for passing on your invaluable knowledge, we now feel better prepared for whatever Luke throws at us (literally)!”